-Non-custody staff who were interviewed, all stated they would notify custody staff, separate the victim and the perpetrator, direct the victim and the perpetrator not to do anything to destroy evidence and keep the scene secure until security staff arrived.
-They all verbalized the importance of, as well as their understanding of the need for confidentiality in all cases.
+During the interview process non-security staff who were interviewed, all stated they would notify security staff, separate the victim and the perpetrator, direct the victim and the perpetrator not to do anything to destroy evidence and keep the scene secure until security staff arrived.
+They all verbalized the importance of, as well as their understanding of, the need for confidentiality in all cases.